MultiSafepay/docs/content/api/payment_methods/post-order-einvoicing.md

 Read more about [E-Invoicing](/payment-methods/billing-suite/e-invoicing) on our documentation page.

 ### Redirect - E-invoicing

-__Please note__: In order for the shopping_cart to function correctly, the shipment item requires a parameter ‘merchant_item_id’ with the value ‘msp-shipping'

 Creates an E-invoicing [Redirect](/faq/api/difference-between-direct-and-redirect) order to be paid after delivery.